STIXProject/java-stix/README.md

-A primary goal of java-stix is to remain faithful to both the STIX specifications and to customary Java practices. java-stix is designed to be intuitive both to Java developers and JAXB XML developers, but it is not a one-for-one replacement for [python-stix](https://github.com/STIXProject/python-stix) API.
+A primary goal of java-stix is to remain faithful to both the STIX specifications and to customary Java practices. java-stix is designed to be intuitive both to Java developers and JAXB XML developers, but it is not a one-for-one replacement for the [python-stix](https://github.com/STIXProject/python-stix) API.

 ## Versioning